 CAVE UNDER PREDJAMA CASTLE

-The network of cave passages in Predjama is more than 14 km in length; the passages also cover the area both under and behind the castle, and through a hidden passageway that leads from the castle into the free world they stretch above the castle as well.
+The network of cave passages in Predjama is more than 14 km in length; the passages also cover the area both under and behind the castle and through a hidden passageway that leads from the castle into the free world they stretch above the castle as well.
 Although the cave is a branched and long one, only the 700-metre long section closest to the entrance is open for regular visitor tours.
 The cave is inhabited by various different species of bat, which make each cave visit even more special.
 Since bats are protected, no-one can enter the cave during their hibernation period, so the cave is closed during winter months.
 The area of the cave closest to the entrance was used as a horse stable in the Middle Ages and this still gives it its present-day name.
-But this cave section had been used even a long time before that – it is namely an important archaeological site, which dates back to the Stone Age.
+But this cave section had been used even a long time before that – it is an important archaeological site, dating back to the Stone Age.